nasoboem/co2covid/README.md

 ####    onlyled

-- only show the CO2 level on the six leds
+- show the CO2 level on the six leds

 ## Schematic